oliverturner/blog/src/pages/posts/mqs-in-js.md

 ```

 ## Conclusion
+Hopefully this is a useful technique and a good example of how Astro's
+architecture lends itself to delivering more user-centered applications at the
+same time as providing an amazing developer experience.

-I use this approach on every site I build, so if you want to take a look at a more comprehensive example head over to Github and [check out the source](https://github.com/oliverturner/blog)
+If you want to take a look at a more comprehensive example of this approach in
+action head over to Github and [check out the source of this site](https://github.com/oliverturner/blog).

 Feel free to reach out with any questions or suggestions on [Twitter](https://twitter.com/oliverturner)!